How Reliable Are Real-Time Brand-Monitoring Features in Geo-Platforms?

 - The searches produced 12,000 tool mentions across 17 distinct products; the market leader appeared 24 % of the time, the next two tools 15 % each, and the long-tail of 14 tools shared the remaining 46 %.

-- Using a binomial–geometric probabilistic sampling model, we show that platforms that only trigger a query once can mis-state the leader-recommended brand by ± 43 percentage points (ppt), meaning you can barely trust those results.
-Ten queries cut that fluctuate to ± 14 ppt, and one hundred queries shrink it to ± 4 ppt.
+- Using a binomial-geometric probabilistic sampling model, we show that platforms that only trigger a query once can mis-state the leader-recommended brand by ± 43 percentage points (ppt), meaning you can barely trust those results.
+Ten-query platforms are 3x more accurate, and one hundred queries are 10x more accurate.

 1. Testing the Reliability of Brand-Monitoring Features